psharp1289/psharp1289.github.io/initiate_planning.md

 ## Worriers fail to plan under time pressure

 Perhaps even more interesting, for subjects the reported they worried frequently, they failed to plan successfully at all under these stressful conditions.
+Here we measured if participants arrived at the instructed goal.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/worriers_fail.png).
 {: refdef}

-## Humans rapidly infer to initiate planning
+## Humans infer when to start planning

 When we removed the intense time pressure, we saw individuals in general infer when to delay planning